 This has to be one of my favorites, I love watching it every time it comes on the TV.
 I have always taught my kids and grandkids they should say please and thank you, and also send thank you notes for any gifts they receive.
 So far, they have all followed through.
 Hope their kids do the same.

 Linda Meier over 2 years ago from Milton Freewater, OR

 Devin over 2 years ago from Washington state

 I have to ask, but is that Matthew Lewis playing the part of the soup server?
 He looks so much like him!

-Bee about 2 years ago from NJ
+Bee over 2 years ago from NJ

 thanks Values, everyone could learn from this, just a 'please' and 'thank you'.
 Teach your child respect and the world will be a better place.